Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Creating_A_Datapack.md

 }
 ```

-This sets the Fabric version, and includes contact information and the author's name.
+This writes the Fabric mod metadata with the version, contact information, and author.

-To make individual resources load conditionally inside a Fabric mod (based on other mods, tags, registries or feature
+To make individual resources load conditionally inside a Fabric mod (gated on other mods, tags, registries, or feature
 flags), see [Fabric Resource Conditions](/docs/guides/fabric-resource-conditions).

 #### Forge

-To configure Forge mod loader, use the `forge` block:

 ```kotlin
 dataPack("my_datapack") {